basthaprathyusha0611-prog/HR-Attrition-Analysis/README.md

 # HR-Attrition-Analysis
 HR analytics in Power BI refers to the use of Power BI, a popular business intelligence and data visualization tool, to analyze and gain insights from human resources (HR) data.
 With Power BI, HR professionals can connect to various data sources, transform raw HR data into meaningful visualizations, and make data-driven decisions to optimize workforce performance, improve employee satisfaction, and enhance overall HR operations.
+To start with, I have used Excel for data analysis, Python for cleaning and transforming data, PostgreSQL for database and understand business queries and finally PowerBI for deriving insights.

 🔸 KPIs